 - usually need a master’s degree or post-master’s certificate and other program-specific pre-requisites for admission

 These programs integrate advanced research competencies with professional skills or knowledge.
 They can also help you build leadership capacity in a specialized field of study:

 - certificates are 1 year or less, with at least 12 credits

 The type of credential you need depends on the career you want to pursue, and how you want to learn.
 For example:

-- apprenticeships and certain professions, such as pilots or medical professionals, need industry-specific certification
+- apprenticeships and certain professions, such as pilots, need industry-specific certification

 - university transfer courses and partnerships between institutions can help learners who don’t meet some programs’ admission requirements complete a degree